Certified/Attested Photocopies

 Questions, comments on this Hot Tip?
 Email support@asnnotary.org

-Part 3 – Attestation/Certification of Copy by Document Custodian
+Attestation/Certification of Copies by Document Custodians

-ASN Hot Tip, June 2010
+ASN Hot Tip, June 2010; Updated August 9, 2024

-What if your authorized notarial duties do not include making certified or attested copies of documents?
-As an alternative, the document custodian may wish to swear/affirm that a copy he made of an original document is a true copy.
-The document custodian would make a written affidavit (statement) that he has created a true photocopy from the original document, and the notary would take the custodian’s oath/affirmation about the truth of the affidavit and complete the jurat.
+As an alternative, the document custodian may wish to swear/affirm that a copy they made of an original document is a true copy.
+The document custodian would make a written affidavit (statement) that they have created a true photocopy from the original document.
+A notary would take the custodian’s oath/affirmation about the truth of the affidavit and complete the jurat portion of the affidavit.

 This procedure places the responsibility for truthfulness about the photocopied document on the client, not the notary, but it should be handled responsibly.
 When the document in question is recorded or held by an official custodian, the attestation/certification of copy by document custodian procedure should not be used; instead, an official certified copy should be obtained from the public official who holds the original document.